dzlab/dzlab.github.io/_posts/2025-02-15-vector-pipeline.md

 zookeeper       /etc/confluent/docker/run        Up      0.0.0.0:22181->2181/tcp,:::22181->2181/tcp, 2888/tcp, 3888/tcp
 ```

-Check all ports are open
+Another check to perform before moving further, is to verify that all exposed ports are open

 ```
 $ nc -zv localhost 22181